 Nilu Phule

 Nilu Phule is an Indian actor, best known for Tamil cinema.
 Nilu Phule began their career in 1979.
-With 30 credits to their name and an average audience rating of 6.4, Nilu Phule remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Nilu Phule remains one of the most prolific and celebrated talents in the industry.
 Nilu Phule is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones